 When some talk about sexuality, sometimes all we hear is that it is about sexual intercourse, or the biological and physical side to sex.

 However, sexuality is about far more than just sex.
 It is also about boundaries, safety, physical health, and mental health.
 Developing a healthy sexuality means having the skills to develop healthy and age-appropriate romantic relationships that can last while being able to identify appropriate and inappropriate relationship behaviors in a partner.
 It means being able to identify when sex is both inappropriate and appropriate inside those romantic relationships.

 Proper sexual education teaches that the child's body belongs to them, and they get to make their own decisions about who can touch them and how, whether that touch is sexual or not.
 Sexuality is about a child's freedom to express themselves and be comfortable in their own bodies, without fear of bullying or harassment.
 Sexuality teaches that your body belongs to you, your child's body belongs to them, and that boundaries people create around when and how people can touch you or your child must be respected.

-Sexuality may sound like a politically charged word, but the point is not to have sex and have sex early.
-The point is to be healthy around sex, relationships, and mental health.
+Sexuality may sound like a politically charged word, but the point is not to have sex and have sex early or teach values or morality around sex.
+The point is to be healthy around sex, relationships, and mental health, and give children the tools they need to successfully navigate social and sexual interactions without causing harm.
 The point is for each person to identify what they are comfortable with, where their boundaries are, and being able to have complex conversations.
-Navigating these areas can be complicated without guidance.
+Navigating these areas can be complicated for children if they have no guidance.
 Healthy sexuality is important to teach to a child, so that they will have the skills to stay healthy.
 While a part of healthy sexuality is indeed knowing about STD's and STI's and taking the proper contraceptive precautions, it is so much more than just knowing the physical aspects of sexual health: It includes the mental health aspects as well.